 "Aggressive and hostile?"

 "Officer, are you sure it doesn't stand for asshole?"

 "Well, sir, you know your client better than I do."

-How often can one get an attorney to convict his own client.
+How often can one get an attorney to incriminate his own client?

 He liked one of the homes and the agent asked, "How many children do you have ?"

 The agent asked, "And where are they now?"

 The lawyer answered, with a sad look, "11 of them are in the cemetery with their mother."

 And that is the way he was able to rent a home for his family without lying.